In a nutshell

 - Corporate tax lawyers are very well paid, treated with reverence by their colleagues and find intellectual stimulation in their work.

-- Lawyers must not only have the ability to translate and implement complex tax legislation, but must also be able to advise on how to structure deals in a legitimate and tax-efficient way to avoid conflict with HMRC.
+- Lawyers must not only have the ability to translate and implement complex tax legislation, but must also be able to advise on how to structure deals in a legitimate and tax-efficient way to avoid conflict with, and potential penalties imposed by, HMRC.

 - In time extra qualifications, such as the Chartered Tax Adviser exams, will be useful.

 - In the wake of the revelations leaked in the so-called 'Panama Papers' – which saw a number of well-known companies and individuals hit the headlines for tax avoidance (which, unlike tax evasion, is legal) – there has been significant pressure to tighten international and domestic tax rules relating to offshore tax havens.
-The UK has agreed to share information on the ownership of companies and trusts, international summits have been held to discuss plans to improve the regulation and implementation, and the European Parliament has begun an investigation.
+The UK and a cohort of other nations are implementing the Common Reporting Standard to standardise accounting practices internationally, allowing information on things such as the ownership of companies and trusts to be shared across borders.

 - The precise impact on tax law of the UK's decision to leave the EU will depend on the terms of the exit negotiated, but many important aspects of the current regulatory system hang in the balance.
-Many cross-border facets of the UK's VAT and corporate transactions regimes are regulated by EU law.
-Double tax treaties will still be in place with many countries once the UK leaves the EU, but many aspects of tax legislation will be open to adaptation.
+Any forthcoming changes to direct tax could only be indirectly linked to Brexit, but many cross-border facets of the UK's VAT and corporate transactions are regulated by EU law.
+For example, the EU currently offers tax relief for cross-border mergers, so UK businesses may find themselves incurring greater tax costs as a result of leaving the EU.
+Double tax treaties will still be in place with many countries once the UK leaves the EU and enters the transition period, but many aspects of tax legislation will be open to adaptation.